Which place is cheaper, Prague or Dublin?

 Both Prague and Dublin are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Dublin for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Prague because of the museums, the shopping scene, and the cuisine.

 The weather in Prague can be very cold.
 In January, Dublin is generally much warmer than Prague.
-Temperatures in Dublin average around 6°C (42°F), and Prague stays around 1°C (33°F).
+Daily temperatures in Dublin average around 6°C (42°F), and Prague fluctuates around 1°C (33°F).

 Dublin usually receives more sunshine than Prague during winter.
 Dublin gets 56 hours of sunny skies, while Prague receives 49 hours of full sun in the winter.